jinghuazhao/INF/csd3/README.md

 ## QQ and Manhattan plots

-This is exemplified with [qqman.sh](qqman.sh) calling turboqq and turboman by Bram Prins.
+The version for meta-analysis was part of `analysis.sh` at tryggve/. [qqman.sh](qqman.sh) calls turboqq and turboman by Bram Prins.

 ## Sentinel identification